-Finally, after what felt like an eternity, Julie heard the sound of her baby crying for the first time.
+Finally, after what felt like an eternity, Julie heard her baby crying for the first time.
 The doctor brought her beautiful baby boy to her, and she could kiss him for the first time.

-If Julie’s story sounds familiar, it is because it is a very common occurrence.
+If Julie’s story sounds familiar, it is because it is common.
 No two pregnancy and birth stories are alike.
 But parents find both individuality and commonality in their parenting journeys.
-One thing that is common across most birth stories is the assignment of APGAR scores to babies immediately after delivery.
+One common thing across most birth stories is the assignment of APGAR scores to babies immediately after delivery.

 What is an APGAR score?

-The Apgar score was invented by Dr. Virginia Apgar, an anesthesiologist at New York-Presbyterian Hospital, in 1952 to assess a baby after birth.
-Later, doctors and medical staff followed up on her method and developed the acronym “APGAR” to determine a baby’s Appearance, Pulse, Grimace, Activity, and Respiration.
-A doctor or midwife will score these things after birth to determine if the baby needs any medical intervention.
-The APGAR score continues to be widely used in hospitals by health care providers around the world.
+The Apgar score was invented by Dr. Virginia Apgar, an anesthesiologist at New York-Presbyterian Hospital, in 1952 to assess a baby after birth.1 Later, doctors and medical staff followed up on her method and developed the acronym “APGAR” to determine a baby’s Appearance, Pulse, Grimace, Activity, and Respiration.
+A doctor or midwife will score these things after birth to determine if the baby needs medical intervention.
+The APGAR score continues to be widely used in hospitals by health care providers worldwide.

 The APGAR “test” (or assessment) is typically done twice: first at 1 minute and then 5 minutes after birth.
 It may also be repeated later, depending on the situation.
-In general, the APGAR scores gives healthcare providers information on how well the baby has managed the transition from life inside the womb to life outside the womb.
+Generally, the APGAR scores inform healthcare providers how well the baby has transitioned from life inside the womb to life outside the womb.